wasim919/Team-Messaging-App/readme.md

 - npm start

-## You can find the documentation of the APi at:
+## You can find the documentation of the API at:

 > https://documenter.getpostman.com/view/10666268/SzzhcxrA?version=latest